MarkPflug/Sylvan.Data.Excel/readme.md

 # Sylvan.Data.Excel

 A cross-platform .NET library for reading and writing Excel data files.
-The most commonly used formats: .xlsx, .xlsb and .xls, are supported for reading.
-Only .xlsx is supported for writing.
+The most commonly used formats: .xlsx, .xlsb and .xls, are supported for reading, while only .xlsx is supported for writing.

 ExcelDataReader provides readonly, row by row, forward-only access to the data.
-Provides a familiar API via `DbDataReader`, which is ideal for accessing rectangular, tabular data sets.
+It provides a familiar API via `DbDataReader`, which is ideal for accessing rectangular, tabular data sets.
 It exposes a single, unified API for accessing all supported file formats.

-ExcelDataWriter supports writing data from a `DbDataReader` to an Excel worksheet.
+ExcelDataWriter supports writing data from a `DbDataReader` to an Excel worksheet in .xlsx format.
+ExcelDataWriter can only write a new Excel, it cannot be used to edit or append to existing files.

 The library is a purely managed implementation with no external dependencies.